 Colour Palette and Versatile Pieces

-Muted and subtle is what I wanted to work with and have some trending colors in this mix too.I selected most neutrals, blue, black, beige and white and mostly classic solid or striped pieces.
-Went with brown and matcha green to add some trending colors.
+Muted and subtle is what I wanted to work with, and have some trending colours in this mix too.I selected most neutrals, blue, black, beige and white and mostly classic solid or striped pieces.
+Went with brown and matcha green to add some trending colours.

-My core items were 2 denim flared jeans, Two light knit sweaters, a denim jackets , about 5 - 6 Collared shirt and a couple of T shirts.
+My core items were 2 denim flared jeans, 2 light knit sweaters, a denim jacket, about 5 - 6 Collared shirts and a couple of T-shirts.
 I purchased a long skirt there to work with the existing pieces I had.

 Everything went with everything else, so getting dressed in the morning was basically automatic.
 And since I was mostly dressing for the entire day each time, I had to make sure I was comfortable in whatever I wore.